 Timing For Communicating With Coaches

 It is important that you allow your coach to have time to prepare for competitions as your daughter does.
-A discussion that is heated or challenging can effect the coaches state of mind which can effect the way that she/he interacts with the athletes during the game.
+A discussion that is heated or challenging can affect the coaches state of mind which can affect the way that she/he interacts with the athletes during the game.
 You might have noticed that if the coach is stressed, the game flow can be disrupted.
 For this reason it is inappropriate to have discussions with the coach prior to games and practices unless previously arranged for reasons to do with that immediate event.

 You may however need to let the coach know if your daughter is not feeling well or if she needs to leave early or you need to contact them if you are going to be late bringing your daughter to the field.